December 2025

 We welcome any new members who share our aims and are happy to contribute to our group.
 Newcomers are not required to have read the book to attend the first meeting and no contribution is required from them at the first meeting attended.

-Feel free to have a look at our Booklist 2023 and Newsletters in the sidebar.
+Feel free to have a look at our Book List and Newsletters in the sidebar.
 If you are reading this blog in a mobile device find the menu at the bottom of the page.

 CONTACT DETAILS